-Before The Ally Ship, and the model established by 400+1, efforts to help and support the Black liberation movement lacked of cohesion and clear direction.
+Before The Ally Ship was established by 400+1 leadership, efforts to help and support the Black liberation movement lacked of cohesion and clear direction.

-The Ally Ship expects our members to commit themselves to unity of thought and mission, behind the Pro-Black principals.
+The Ally Ship expects our members to commit themselves to unity of thought and mission, behind the Pro-Black principles.

 The resources shared below are a starting point for THOUGHT within the study of Pro-Black principles.

 We do not promote, nor accept, one-off knowledge building or check-boxes, but rather a lifelong commitment to community dialogue, critical analysis, and radical growth.